-In October 2010, the IASB issued IFRS 9 (2010) 'Financial Instruments' which, following an amendment in December 2011, becomes effective for accounting periods commencing on or after 1 January 2015.
+- In October 2010, the IASB issued IFRS 9 (2010) 'Financial Instruments' which, following an amendment in December 2011, becomes effective for accounting periods commencing on or after 1 January 2015.
 This represents part of a project to replace IAS 39 'Financial Instruments: Recognition and Measurement'.
-The objective of the standard is to enhance the ability of investors and other users of financial information to understand the accounting of financial assets and to reduce complexity.

-- In June 2011, the IASB issued 'Presentation of Items of Other Comprehensive Income' (Amendments to IAS 1 'Presentation of Financial Statements').
+The objective of the standard is to enhance the ability of investors and other users of financial information to understand the accounting of financial assets and to reduce complexity. - In June 2011, the IASB issued 'Presentation of Items of Other Comprehensive Income' (Amendments to IAS 1 'Presentation of Financial Statements').
 The amendments to IAS 1 change the grouping of items presented in Other Comprehensive Income.
 Items that could be reclassified to profit or loss at a future point in time would be presented separately from items that will never be reclassified.
 The amendment affects presentation only and has no impact on the Group's financial position or performance.
-The amendment becomes effective for annual periods beginning on or after 1 July 2012. - In May 2011, the IASB issued IFRS 10 'Consolidated Financial Statements'.
+The amendment becomes effective for accounting periods beginning on or after 1 July 2012. - In May 2011, the IASB issued IFRS 10 'Consolidated Financial Statements'.
 IFRS 10 establishes a single control model that applies to all entities including special purpose entities.
 The changes introduced by IFRS 10 will require management to exercise significant judgement to determine which entities are controlled and therefore are required to be consolidated by a parent, compared with the requirements that were in IAS 27.
-This standard becomes effective for annual periods beginning on or after 1 January 2013. - In May 2011, the IASB issued IFRS 12 'Disclosure of Involvement with Other Entities'.
+This standard becomes effective in the EU for accounting periods beginning on or after 1 January 2014.

+- In May 2011, the IASB issued IFRS 12 'Disclosure of Involvement with Other Entities'.
 IFRS 12 includes all the disclosures which were previously required by IAS 27 related to consolidated financial statements, as well as all of the disclosures that were previously included in IAS 31 and IAS 28.
 These disclosures relate to an entity's interests in subsidiaries, joint arrangements, associates and structured entities.
 A number of new disclosures are also required.
-This standard becomes effective for annual periods beginning on or after 1 January 2013. - As a consequence of the new IFRS 10 and IFRS 12 above, what remains of IAS 27 'Separate Financial Statements (2011)' is limited to accounting for subsidiaries, jointly controlled entities and associates in separate financial statements.
-The amendment becomes effective for annual periods beginning on or after 1 January 2013. - In May 2011, the IASB issued IFRS 13 'Fair Value Measurement'.
+This standard becomes effective in the EU for accounting periods beginning on or after 1 January 2014. - As a consequence of the new IFRS 10 and IFRS 12 above, what remains of IAS 27 'Separate Financial Statements (2011)' is limited to accounting for subsidiaries, jointly controlled entities and associates in separate financial statements.
+The amendment becomes effective in the EU for accounting periods beginning on or after 1 January 2014. - In May 2011, the IASB issued IFRS 13 'Fair Value Measurement'.
 IFRS 13 establishes a single source of guidance under IFRS for all fair value measurements.
 IFRS 13 does not change when an entity is required to use fair value, but rather provides guidance on how to measure fair value under IFRS when fair value is required or permitted.
-This standard becomes effective for accounting periods beginning on or after 1 January 2013.
+A number of additional disclosures will be required.
+This standard becomes effective for accounting periods beginning on or after 1 January 2013. - On 31 October 2012, the IASB issued amendments to IFRS 10 'Consolidated Financial Statements', IFRS 12, 'Disclosure of Interests in Other Entities' and IAS 27, 'Separate Financial Statements'.
+These amendments are expected to exempt the Company from consolidating controlled investees and allow the Company to fair value controlled investments, rather than having to consolidate them.
+The amendments to IFRS 12 introduce additional disclosures.
+The amendments become effective in the EU for accounting periods beginning on or after 1 January 2014.